OoLunar/Tomoe/README.md

 | Support | >>support | Sends the link to the support guild. |
 | Tags | >>tag | A full tag system.
 See `>>help tag` for a more indepth list. |

-Some might have noticed that all commands are snake case.
+Some might have noticed that all commands are snake_case and PascalCase.
 This is best for simplicity and consistancy.

 ## Anything notable about Tomoe?